 Most were small and Zika has not previously been considered a major threat to human health.

 But in May 2015 it was reported in Brazil and has since spread rapidly.

 "Its current explosive pandemic re-emergence is, therefore, truly remarkable," the US National Institutes of Health said.

 How does it spread?

-They are found throughout the Americas except for Canada and Chile where it is too cold for them to survive.
+They are found throughout the Americas except for Canada and Chile where it is too cold for them to survive, and across Asia.

 If they drink the blood of an infected person they can then infect subsequent people they bite.

 The WHO says sexual transmission is also possible.

 The best evidence so far suggests that people can spread the virus via mosquitoes for a week after being infected.

 In semen it may persist for two weeks.